SoftwareHeritage/swh-environment/docker/README.md

-# swh-docker-dev
+# Docker environment

-This repo contains Dockerfiles to allow developers to run a small Software Heritage instance on their development computer.
+This directory contains Dockerfiles to run a small Software Heritage instance on development machines.
 The end goal is to smooth the contributors/developers workflow.
 Focus on coding, not configuring!

 WARNING: Running a Software Heritage instance on your machine can consume
          quite a bit of resources: if you play a bit too hard (e.g., if you